BastAldo/mtp.ap0.it/docs/01_FUNCTIONALITY.md

     - The **point of termination** is clearly highlighted (e.g., red).
     - **Skipped** items are visually distinct (e.g., greyed out).
 -   **Actions:**
-    - **"Copy for Coach"**: Copies a pre-formatted text summary of the workout to the clipboard, detailing what was completed, where it was stopped, and what was skipped.
+    - **"Copy for Coach"**: Copies a pre-formatted text summary of the workout to the clipboard.
     - **"Return to Calendar"**: Navigates back to the main calendar view.